Wynn Resorts (NASDAQ:WYNN) PT Raised to $138.00 at Citigroup

-Wynn Resorts (NASDAQ:WYNN – Get Rating) had its price target boosted by Citigroup from $134.50 to $138.00 in a report published on Wednesday, The Fly reports.
+Wynn Resorts (NASDAQ:WYNN – Get Rating) had its price objective boosted by Citigroup from $134.50 to $138.00 in a report issued on Wednesday, The Fly reports.

-A number of other research firms also recently commented on WYNN.
-Morgan Stanley boosted their target price on shares of Wynn Resorts from $83.00 to $95.00 and gave the stock an equal weight rating in a report on Wednesday, February 1st.
-Barclays boosted their target price on shares of Wynn Resorts from $117.00 to $120.00 in a report on Wednesday.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Wynn Resorts from $128.00 to $134.00 and gave the stock a buy rating in a report on Wednesday, March 29th.
-TheStreet upgraded shares of Wynn Resorts from a d+ rating to a c- rating in a report on Tuesday, April 4th.
-Finally, Jefferies Financial Group boosted their target price on shares of Wynn Resorts from $130.00 to $135.00 in a report on Monday, March 13th.
+WYNN has been the topic of several other reports.
+Deutsche Bank Aktiengesellschaft increased their price objective on Wynn Resorts from $128.00 to $134.00 and gave the company a buy rating in a research report on Wednesday, March 29th.
+StockNews.com raised Wynn Resorts from a sell rating to a hold rating in a research report on Saturday, March 11th.
+Wells Fargo & Company boosted their price target on Wynn Resorts from $128.00 to $134.00 and gave the stock an overweight rating in a report on Thursday, April 13th.
+Morgan Stanley lifted their price objective on Wynn Resorts from $83.00 to $95.00 and gave the stock an equal weight rating in a research note on Wednesday, February 1st.
+Finally, Jefferies Financial Group upped their price objective on Wynn Resorts from $130.00 to $135.00 in a research report on Monday, March 13th.
 Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average price target of $116.82.
+According to data from MarketBeat.com, the company currently has an average rating of Moderate Buy and an average price target of $116.82.

 Wynn Resorts Trading Down 1.4 %